Imper1um/ID.WeatherScreen/README.md

 weatherscreen.config
 ```

 This file is saved in the same directory as the Python scripts.
-It contains all the necessary configuration for your weather display and must be edited to suit your needs.
+It contains all the necessary configuration for your weather display and can be edited to suit your needs.
 If the file does not exist, it will be created with default values.

+**Please note:** When you first start the project, it will create the .config properly, but it will be initialized with blank values for API Keys and Location.
+You *must* fill in the following values in order for the system to operate:

+- `Weather.Location`
+- `Weather.WeatherAPI.Key`

+Other values are optional, but recommended.

 ## Configuration Sections